cython/cython/docs/src/userguide/language_basics.rst

 Otherwise, an explicit error return value allows the C compiler to generate more efficient code and is thus generally preferable.

+To explicitly mark a function as not returning an exception use ``noexcept``.

+    cdef int spam() noexcept:
+        ...

+This is worth doing because (a) "explicit is better than implicit", and (b) the default behaviour for ``cdef`` functions will change in Cython 3.0 so that functions will propagate exceptions by default.
+Therefore, it is best to mark them now if you want them to swallow exceptions in the future.

 An external C++ function that may raise an exception can be declared with::

     cdef int spam() except +